gbif/ipt/DwCAHowToGuide.md

 Figure 3.
 The metafile describes the file names and fields in the core and extension files

 4. Datasets require documentation.
-This is achieved in a Darwin Core Archive by including a ***resource metadata document*** that provides information about the dataset itself such as a description (abstract) of the dataset, the agents responsible for authorship, publication and documentation, bibliographic and citation information, collection methods and much more.
+This is achieved in a DwC-A by including a ***resource metadata document*** that provides information about the dataset itself such as a description (abstract) of the dataset, the agents responsible for authorship, publication and documentation, bibliographic and citation information, collection methods and much more.
 GBIF currently supports a metadata profile based on the [Ecological Metadata Language](https://knb.ecoinformatics.org/#external//emlparser/docs/eml-2.1.1/index.html) but other metadata standards exist and may be supported.
 The GBIF Metadata Profile's XML Schema description can be found on the [GBIF Schema Repository](http://rs.gbif.org/schema/eml-gbif-profile/)

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/figures/metadata_file.png' width="605" height="182" />